 At A+ Server Education, we understand how important it is for bartenders to do their job well.
 When you’re serving drinks, there are a variety of things you’re going to want to pay attention: getting customers taken care of promptly, making sure they’re happy, and encouraging the biggest possible tips.

 Among all those responsibilities, though, you also need to make sure you’re serving alcohol safely.
 That’s what A+ Server Education is all about.
-If you have any questions, check out our Frequently Asked Questions.
+If you have any questions about how to get a bartender license in Washington or our services, check out our Frequently Asked Questions.
 Then you can choose your state and start your course.